-The wolverine (Gulo gulo) is currently under review for listing on Schedule 1 of the Species at Risk Act and listed as a species of special concern by COSEWIC.
-The area north of Jasper National Park has been identified as a critical link for connections between metapopulations of wolverine in the Yellowstone to Yukon corridor.
-In Alberta, wolverive are generally confined to wilderness area of the Rocky Mountains and the north.
+The wolverine (Gulo gulo) is currently under review for listing on Schedule 1 of the SARA and listed as a species of special concern by COSEWIC.
+The area north of JNP has been identified as a critical link for connections between metapopulations of wolverine in the Yellowstone to Yukon corridor.
+In Alberta, wolverine are generally confined to wilderness areas of the Rocky Mountains and the north.

 Information on wolverine is limited.
 The wolverine is a solitary animal that occupies large home ranges.
 They are believed to be widespread throughout the mountain parks at low densities.
-Low densities, low reproductive rate, a range that is significantly smaller than its historic range and sensitivity to human disturbance make the wolverine a candidate for additional protection.
+Low densities, a low reproductive rate, a range that is significantly smaller than its historic range and sensitivity to human disturbance make the wolverine a candidate for additional protection.
 Winter disturbance in the vicinity of natal dens is thought to be particularly disruptive.
+Wolverines are scavenging carnivores that prey primarily on ungulates and supplement their diets with a variety of other animals including rodents, porcupines and snowshoe hares.
+Although little is known of wolverine habitat requirements, they are generally believed to be highly susceptible to fluctuations in foraging opportunities (Weaver et al., 1996).

-Wolverine are most commonly associated with Engelmann spruce-subalpine fir forests of the Subalpine ecoregion, but can occur at all elevations (Tremblay 2001).
-A Parks Canada study of winter wolverine ecology showed that wolverine in Lake Louise and Yoho used a wide variety of habitats, but made significant use of avalanche paths (Michel et al. 2002).
-Wolverines crossed trails created by humans (e.g. ski trails, groomed ski runs) and roads with low traffic volumes (e.g. Icefields Parkway, Whitehorn Road) on several occasions, however no crossings of the Trans-Canada Highway were observed (Michel et al. 2002).
-In a 1998 study in Kicking Horse Pass, wolverines avoided areas within 100 m of the Trans-Canada Highway and preferred areas greater than 1000 m from it (Tremblay 2001).
+In the Province of Alberta, wolverines inhabit the foothills, alpine and boreal plain (Fisher et al., 2009).
+In the Park, wolverine are most commonly associated with Engelmann spruce-subalpine fir forests of the Subalpine ecoregion, but can occur at all elevations (Tremblay, 2001).
+A Parks Canada study of winter wolverine ecology showed that wolverine in Lake Louise and Yoho used a wide variety of habitats, but made significant use of avalanche paths (Michel et al., 2002).
+Wolverines crossed trails created by humans (e.g. ski trails, groomed ski runs) and roads with low traffic volumes (e.g. Icefields Parkway, Whitehorn Road) on several occasions, however no crossings of the Trans-Canada Highway were observed (Michel et al., 2002).
+In a 1998 study in Kicking Horse Pass, wolverines avoided areas within 100 m of the Trans-Canada Highway and preferred areas greater than 1000 m from it (Tremblay, 2001).
+Wolverine are known to avoid areas of landscape development (Banci, 1994).